iverberk/bpf/readme.md

 After the rebuild of the release branch has succeeded you can add additional feature branches and (force) push it to the remote.

+### Git integrate

+The integrate command will merge a source branch with an integration branch.
+It provides an easy way for developers to quickly merge their development work with an integration branch.

+Invoke the integration script by calling `git integrate`.
+This command takes several arguments:

+-h, --help

+Show a help message

+-s SOURCE, --source SOURCE

+The source branch to merge with the integration branch.

+-p, --push

+On a succesful merge push the integration branch to the remote

+-d, --discard

+Discard the existing local integration branch and checkout a new integration branch from the remote if one exists.
+If no remote is specified with -r, the configured remote is used, or origin if none is configured.

+-r REMOTE, --remote REMOTE

+Specify the remote repository to work with.

+-v, --verbose

+Show additional (debug) information.